Crocosmia paniculata

 -

+It arises from a corm that will feature crimped basal olive green leaves and showy zigzag red spikes of flowers.
+The flowers appear alternately along the stalks.
 Division can be accomplished after dieback occurs following its bloom period, or in the early spring before growth starts.
 Cut back the faded foliage in the fall or early spring.

 Insects, Diseases and Other Plant Problems: Regions with hot, dry summers will subject the plant to foliage damage from the glasshouse red spider mite.
-Somewhat slow to reach maturity, it can take up to 3 years.
+Somewhat slow to reach maturity, it can take up to three years.

 - See this plant in the following landscape: